-Women are drinking alcohol more than before.
+Alcohol use among women is on the rise.
 But the most common treatment option for addiction, Alcoholics Anonymous (AA), may not be of much help for women with anxiety.

-A 2010 study found that women with social anxiety had much higher relapse rates than men and non-anxious women after completing a 12-step program.
+A 2010 study4 found that women with social anxiety had much higher relapse rates than men and non-anxious women after completing a 12-step program.
 Forty percent of men both with and without social unease relapsed into drinking by the end of the program.
 For women without these issues, the percentage was the same.
 But for women with social anxiety, the relapse rate was 60 percent.
 Statistically, that’s a huge difference.

 So why don’t socially anxious women get as much out of AA?